ruben-ml/ScrollHorizontal/README.md

 # Usage

-Tabs with scrollview horizontal to show differents views and animate underline view when clicking on the tab.
+Tabs with scrollview horizontal to show differents views and animate underline view when clicking on the tab and swipe scroll.